FayCarsons/Clod/README.md

 # Clod
 Simple Clojure backend I wrote to re-familiarize myself with Clojure.
-It has a minimal Redis-inspired KV-store implmentation for session management and caching, SQLite for storing Users and their 'tasks', Hiccup for templating, and a Ring+Compojure REST API to glue it all together.
+It has a minimal Redis-inspired KV-store implementation for session management and caching, SQLite for storing Users and their 'tasks', Hiccup for templating, and a Ring+Compojure REST API to glue it all together.